 - Easy to navigate

-- Can be installled on Iphone and android phone.
+- Can be installed on iPhone and android phone.

-- Data can be extracted and transfer to excel file
+- Data can be extracted and transferred to excel file

 - Can store up to 20 days of data.

 - When you are in range, it automatically updates and stores data on your phone

 - Can withstand the low temperature inside a refrigerator.

 - A highly accurate device ( +/-0.5 Deg C and +/- 3 %RH)